Kakejiku: Japan’s Living Scrolls of Art, Season, and Spirit

 Contents

-What if a single scroll could tell a story, mark the passing of seasons, or offer a quiet moment of reflection?
+What if a single scroll could tell a story, capture the seasons, and bring you a moment of peace?

 What Is a Kakejiku?